-The PIs and consumer advocates will be required to present an update on progress toward accomplishing research milestones and goals of the consortium and each project at an annual In-Progress Review (IPR) Meeting for the Transformative Breast Cancer Consortium Award.
+The Consortium Director, Project Team PIs, and consumer advocates will be required to present an update on progress toward accomplishing research milestones and goals of the consortium and each project at an annual In-Progress Review (IPR) Meeting for the Transformative Breast Cancer Consortium Award.
 The intent of the IPR Meeting is to assess research progress, address problems, and define future directions.
 Annual IPR Meetings will be held at the conclusion of year 1 and every subsequent year in the period of performance and will be attended by members of the BCRP Programmatic Panel, CDMRP staff, and the USAMRAA Grants Officer to facilitate oversight and provide feedback to the consortium.
 IPR Meetings will either be held in person in the National Capital Region or virtually, at the discretion of the government.
 Continued funding may be contingent upon the successful completion of specific research milestones and goals.
 Research milestones from the approved SOW will be determined during the award negotiation process.
-Failure to complete each milestone may result in forfeiture of award funding.